 Local Organizer: Bei Jiang and Linglong Kong (University of Alberta)

-WNAR Program Chair: Adam Kashlak (University of Alberta)
+WNAR Program Chair: Adam Kashlak (

 Student Paper Chair: Jessica Minnier (Oregon Health Sciences University)